 According to the United States Secret Service, 83% of the school shootings analyzed lasted less than five minutes.
 The incident was over in one minute or less in nearly half of the attacks.

 Initially, your child may feel frightened by participating in lockdown drills; however, their apprehension should lessen as they become more used to the practice.
-The statistics above show that an attacker is looking to inflict as much harm as possible quickly.
-With these numbers in mind, an armed assailant will not spend much time in an area where a person or people are not seen nor heard.
+The statistics above show that an attacker is looking to quickly inflict as much harm as possible.
+With these numbers in mind, an armed assailant will not spend much time in an area where a person or people are not seen or heard.
 Being out of sight from anyone trying to peer through a classroom door is the best practice for staff and students when participating in lockdown exercises.

 Research has found that a door lock is the number one life-saving device in such incidents.
 Solid classroom doors that cannot be opened when locked create a physical barrier between a perpetrator and their intended targets.

 A review of 101 school shootings between 1966 and 2020 found that a person was killed behind a locked door in just three incidents.
-In none of these incidents was it because the door lock failed.
+The failure of the door lock caused none of these incidents.
 Closing and locking the classroom door is the first step a teacher should take in preparation for getting their students away from any line of sight outside of the room.

 It is important to emphasize that students and staff should never unlock or open the door if they hear a knock.
 They should also refrain from communicating with anyone outside the door to make an attacker feel like the room is empty.
 Anyone who should be entering that room, such as law enforcement or school administrators, will have a key and will not request access from anyone inside the room.